HomeSafe/homesafe/README.md

 to do tomorrow

 ###Releasing a New Version
-Before adding anything to the repository please update the version name located in the Androidmanifest.xml file by incrementing the decimal portion by 1 (so 1.1 becomes 1.2 and 1.9 becomes 1.10 and so on).
-DO this as well for the build.gradle module:app file
+Before adding anything to the repository please update the version name located in the Androidmanifest.xml and build.grade module:app files by incrementing the decimal portion by 1 (so 1.1 becomes 1.2 and 1.9 becomes 1.10 and so on).
+This is for good book keeping, and let's us know what is featured in which version.
+I've highlighted which items specifically must be changed in the below pictures.

 ![alt text](README assets\screenshot3.png "screenshot3")

 ![alt text](README assets\screenshot2.png "screenshot2")

-I've highlighted the items in the above pictures that must be changed

 The following command will archive your files into a tar ball that can then be added to the repository
 ```